Selected North Georgia Varmit Meals

 4 cups sorghums syrup

-Skun the possom and remove the head and feets.
+Skun the possome and remove the head and feets.
 After ya'll skun it, be sure to wash it thoroughly.
 Freeze overnight in a refrigerator.
 It's not always cold enuf outside.
 When ready to cook, peel the taters and boil them in salted water along with the butter and sorghum syrup.
 At the same time, stew the possum tender in a tightly covered pan with a little water.
 Sometimes they have an odor.
-Arrange the taters around the possom, strip with bacon, sprinkle with some fancy spices, or pepper, and brown that bad boy in the oven.
+Arrange the taters around the possome, strip with bacon, sprinkle with some fancy spices or just pepper, and brown that bad boy in the oven.
 Baste often with the drippins.

 Mmmm mmmm good.